joshualay/Notethread/Notethread v1.6 Journal.md

 Playing around with a little refactoring and just making things a bit more readable and consistent.

+Back to making the filter smarter so I can show filtered tags when they've been selected.

+Adding a state var to track - just in case I want to change anything just for displaying keyword (filter) tags in NTTagDetailListViewController.

+Updating so the action bar doesn't display the filtered tag again.
+No point in it being there.

+Doing some time profiling.
+The check for whether the device can send email is expensive.
+I'm going to remove now.

+Memory leak profiling now.
+Only getting minor leaks from: libsystem_c.dylib : strdup.
+It's only 48 bytes each time.
+I'm not sure what is triggering it though.
+Seems to be part of a core library.
+Will leave for now.

 ## 25/06/2012

 Push the button.